 Selecting the Best Umbrella Company: 5 Questions Every Contractor Should Ask

-Like many businesses, not all umbrella companies are created equal, and it pays to do your due diligence when selecting one.
-We have listed the five key questions to ask when selecting an umbrella company to guide you in this process, and these are the questions that we use at Contractor Taxation when vetting our network of umbrella companies.
+Like many businesses, not all umbrella companies are created equal.
+As such, it pays to do your due diligence when selecting one.
+We have listed the five key questions to ask when selecting an umbrella company to guide you in this process.
+These are the questions that we use at Contractor Taxation when vetting our network of umbrella companies.

 1. How long has the umbrella company been in business?

 This may seem like a basic question to ask, but it is important to know the depth of experience the company has and their longevity.
-Companies with a long history and good track record in multiple countries will be able to take care you better than one just starting out, or limited to service in a single location.
+Companies with a long history and good track record in multiple countries will be able to take care of you better than one just starting, or limited to service in a single location.

 2. Does the umbrella company pay regularly?

 A core benefit of using an umbrella company is that they act as an ‘escrow’ for your client payments, so you don’t have to worry about whether an invoice is being paid.
-However, you do need to check on how long it takes the company to process payments, and if there is any history of delay or mistakes.
+However, you do need to check on how long it takes the company to process payments.
+You should also know if there is any history of delays or mistakes.